-A sleek, attractive look for any cabinet style.
+A sleek, attractive look for any style.
 Contemporary square design with rounded edges.
 Available in satin nickel and oil-rubbed bronze in a 25-pack.
-Backed by a limited lifetime warranty.

-Modern round shape with a contemporary design.
-Brushed nickel finish pairs nicely with most décor.
-Comes with a 100% money-back guarantee.
+Features a modern round shape with a contemporary design.
+The brushed nickel finish pairs nicely with most décor.

 One of the easiest ways to quickly enhance the look of any room is to change the hardware on your furniture.
-Instead of painting old furniture or purchasing new, for instance, all it takes is a fresh set of cabinet knobs to give the entire room a stylish upgrade.
+Instead of painting old furniture or getting new, for instance, a fresh set of cabinet knobs can give the entire room a stylish upgrade.

 Cabinet knobs are available in a wide variety of materials and styles.
 It’s important to choose a design that not only matches or enhances the décor of the room but is also the right size to be functional.
 You don't want cabinet knobs that look beautiful but are difficult to grab and hold.